Human skin color: KITLG

 The KIT ligand (KITLG) gene is involved in the permanent survival, proliferation and migration of melanocytes.
-A mutation in this gene, A326G (rs642742), has been positively associated with variations of skin color in African-Americans of mixed West African and European descent and is estimated to account for 15–20% of the melanin difference between African and European populations.
-This allele shows signs of strong positive selection outside Africa and occurs in over 80% of European and Asian samples, compared with less than 10% in African samples.
+A mutation in this gene, A326G (rs642742), has been positively associated with variations of skin color in African-Americans of mixed West African and European descent and is estimated to account for 15–20% of the melanin difference between African and European populations. and occurs in over 80% of European and Asian samples, compared with less than 10% in African samples.